8fold/site-joshbruce.com/README.md

 ## Work I did not do

-1. Admin panel: Over the years, I've created a fair amount of content maanagement systems and methods for making updating websites easier for non-developers.
+1. Admin panel: Over the years, I've created a fair amount of content management systems and methods for making updating websites easier for non-developers.
 Most of the code I wrote had to do with administration.
-Whether it was beating out-of-the-box content management systems into submission or creating my onw.
+Whether it was beating out-of-the-box content management systems into submission or creating my own.
 I can avoid this by leveraging other platforms.
 2. Authentication:  Most of the security issues and concerns involved authenticating users.
 Instead, I'm hoping to avoid this by leveraging the authentication of platforms for source control, social media, and chat clients.
 3. Database connection: Beyond the admin panel and authentication, database connections and querying accounting for the bulk of defects and code.
 Using a flat-file system, I don't need to create a database connection.
 Further, the method of content creation solves a few other problems.
 4. No transformation: Some of the code I've written has to do with transforming user input into web-safe data (ex.
 Titles to slugs for the URL).
 The flat-file method being used reduces the need for this.